 We mentioned testing emoji, but it’s worth repeating.
 Before using emoji, run split tests to see how your customers react to them.
 In a split test, you’ll send one group of customers an email with an emoji in the subject line, and send another group the same email without the emoji.
 You can use the difference in open rate to decide whether emoji are a good fit for your audience.

 Test to make sure emoji display properly

 Before you send your email out to a large group, you’ll want to see how emoji render in different email clients.
-For Campaign Monitor customers, you can use our Inbox Preview feature to see previews of your email in over 25 different email clients before sending your campaign to ensure your email looks.
+For Campaign Monitor customers, you can use our Inbox Preview feature to see previews of your email in over 25 different email clients before sending your campaign to ensure your email looks the way you intended.
 It’s better to catch the problem early and troubleshoot before you send the email to your subscribers.

 Don’t go overboard

 While you might be on the emoji bandwagon, these fun little images aren’t something you want in every subject line, or you’ll risk emoji-burnout.